Haskeeb265/obsidian-vault/1 - Rough Notes/Defensive Security Intro (TryHackMe).md

 #### Digital Forensics:

-Digital forensics is the process of
+Digital forensics is the process of investigating crimes and establish facts while preparing evidences which are presentable in court